perebaj/jjhandbook/notes/webscraping.md

 The arrow that connects the different scrapers with the data storage and the following services is the streaming services, like Kafka, RabbitMQ and Pub/Sub.

+## Development of new scrapers

+Initially, the development of multiple scrapers could turn into a nightmare, at least for me, what reduces this swamp, and the time that the developers spend trying to understand what is happening.
+This, could be circumvented by good documentation, so, before starting to code, or adapt some existent crawler, you should adapt or create the goals of the code, a simple input/output JSON it's enough.

 ## Conclusion